qinweizhang/DISPENSE/README.md

 # SoSADPRESS
-Stack of Spiral AIded Diffusion PREpared Stimulated-echo Sequence
+Stack of Spiral Aided Diffusion PREpared Stimulated-echo Sequence

 **This repo describes all the details for the Stack of Spiral AIded Diffusion PREpared Stimulated-echo Sequence (SoSAIDPRESS) implementation.**